ankeetmaini/blog/content/posts/planning-checklist.md

 at this point you'll have to escalate the issue to your leadership to take further calls on the next steps.

-*i've deliberately left covering the gantt chart in details as it's a standard item but may cover it in a future post.*
+*i've deliberately left covering the gantt chart in detail as it's a standard item but i may cover it in a future post.*

 ## 4. sprint grooming (bi-weekly before sprint)